On the fixed points of the Ruelle operator: Mean ergodicity in holomorphic dynamics

 The following theorem gives a connection between Sullivan's conjecture and mean ergodicity on a suitable subspace of $L_1(\C)$.

 \begin{theorem} Let $R$ be a rational map such that $SC(R)\cap P_R$ has Lebesgue measure zero.
-Then $R$ satisfies Sullivan's conjecture if and only if $R^*$ is mean ergodic in $Hol(R)$ with the topology inherited from $L_1(J_R)$. \end{theorem}
+Then $R$ satisfies Sullivan's conjecture if and only if $R^*$ is mean-ergodic on $Hol(R)$ with the topology inherited from $L_1(J_R)$. \end{theorem}

 \begin{proof} Assume that $R$ satisfies Sullivan's conjecture.
-Then either there is no invariant Beltrami differential supported on the Julia set or $R$ is a flexible Latt\'es map.
+Then either there is no invariant Beltrami differential supported on the Julia set or $R$ is a flexible Latt\`es map.
 If there is no invariant Beltrami differential supported on $J_R$ then the Beltrami operator on $L_\infty(J_R)$ does not have fixed points.
 Hence $(Id-R^*)(L_1(J_R))$ is dense in $L_1(J_R)$.
 Otherwise by the Hanh-Banach theorem, there would exist a non-zero continuous functional $\mathcal{L}$ on $L_1(J_R)$ such that $(Id-R^*)(L_1(J_R))\subset ker(\mathcal{L})$.
-By the Riesz Representation theorem there is $\alpha\in L_1(J_R)$, fixed by the Beltrami operator, representing the functional $\mathcal{L}$ which is a contradiction.
+By the Riesz representation theorem there exists $\alpha\in L_1(J_R)$ which is fixed by the Beltrami operator and representing the functional $\mathcal{L}$, which is a contradiction.
 Then $A_n(R^*)(f)$ converges to $0$ for all $f$ in $L_1(J_R).$ In particular, this happens when $f\in Hol(R)$.
-Thus $R^*$ is mean ergodic.
+Thus $R^*$ is mean-ergodic.

-If $R$ is a flexible Latt\'es, then since $R$ is postcritically finite, the space $A(S_R)$ is finite dimensional.
-So $A(S_R)$ coincides with the subspace $Hol(R)$ and, by the Mean Ergodicity lemma, the Ruelle operator $R^*$ is mean ergodic.
+If $R$ is a flexible Latt\`es map then, since $R$ is postcritically finite, the space $A(S_R)$ is finite dimensional.
+So $A(S_R)$ coincides with the subspace $Hol(R)$ and, by the mean ergodicity lemma, the Ruelle operator $R^*$ is mean-ergodic.
+Note that for this part of the proof we do not need that $SC(R)\cap P_R$ has Lebesgue measure $0.$

-Now assume that $R^*$ is mean ergodic in $Hol(R)$ and that there exist an invariant Beltrami differential supported on $J_R.$ By Lemma \ref{lemma.fixed.Beltrami}, every fixed point of the Beltrami operator supported on the Julia set defines a continuous invariant functional $\mathcal{L}$ on $L_1(J_R)$ which is non-zero on $Hol(R)$.
-Let $\phi$ in $Hol(R)$ such that $\mathcal{L}(\phi)\neq 0$.
+Reciprocally, assume that $R^*$ is mean-ergodic in $Hol(R)$.
+To finish the theorem is sufficient to show that if the Julia set $J_R$ supports an invariant Beltrami differential then $R$ is a flexible Latt\`es map.
+Indeed, by Lemma \ref{lemma.fixed.Beltrami}, every fixed point of the Beltrami operator supported on the Julia set defines a continuous invariant functional $\mathcal{L}$ on $L_1(J_R)$ which is non-zero on $Hol(R)$.
+Let $\phi$ in $Hol(R)$ be such that $\mathcal{L}(\phi)\neq 0$.
 By mean ergodicity $A_n(R^*)(\phi)$ converges to some non-zero element $f$ in $L_1(J_R)$.
-By Lemma \ref{lemma.dichotomy} and Proposition \ref{prop.invariantmeasure}, the map $f$ is a flexible Latt\'es map. \end{proof}
+By Proposition \ref{prop.invariantmeasure}, $|f|$ defines an absolutely continuous finite invariant measure, hence $supp(f)\subset SC(R)$.
+Since $SC(R)\cap P_R$ has measure zero then by Lemma \ref{lemma.dichotomy}, the map $R$ is a flexible Latt\`es map. \end{proof}